 Higher Energy Efficiency, Lower Energy Bills

-The insulation offered by argon gas improves the energy efficiency in your home.
+The insulation offered by argon filled double glazing improves the energy efficiency in your home.
 This means that less energy is used to heat your home, as less heat is lost due to the insulation.
 It also works in the opposite direction – as in, during hot summer months, argon gas keeps out the excessive heat.

 One of the best things about making purchases to improve your home’s energy efficiency, is that eventually, these things pay for themselves.
 If you are saving money you would otherwise spend on wasted heat, then you’re essentially retaining that otherwise lost cost.
 Meaning, eventually, those savings will measure up to the full price of the installation.